 • 1862 ed.
 Joseph Foulkes Winks in The Christian Pioneer, a theological journal, in six stanzas, evincing a work-in-progress.

-• 1865 ed.
+• 1864 or poss.
+65 ed.
 Charles Russell Hurditch in The London Hymn Book (non-denominational, compiled for a general audience) which changed two words.

 Antliff's re-engineering cast duller material into a luminous alloy.
 Extraneous verbiage from the earlier printing was smelted away, small but precise substitutions refine the lexical flow, and the focus was concentrated on the imagery of the thorns, the death dew, the glittering crown 'on my brow' to lend the hymn palpable immediacy – past, present, and future, "my Jesus, it is now".

-The lack of proper attribution - a misfeasance Antliff concedes - leaves a vacuum filled by a mythattribution to a boy of twelve named William Featherston, who allegedly submitted a hymn to either an obscure English theological journal, or a denomination excommunicated by his own and which had no presence in the colony of lower Canada where he lived; it would be another four decades before this legend emerges.
+The lack of proper attribution - a misfeasance Antliff concedes - leaves a vacuum filled by a mythattribution with factual documentary errors to a schoolboy named William Featherston, who allegedly submitted a hymn to either an obscure English theological journal, or a denomination excommunicated by his own and which had no presence in the colony of lower Canada where he lived; it would be another four decades before this legend emerges.
 Oh, the ironworker, James Duffell?
 His name did not appear until two decades after that.
 Evidence for either anecdote is entirely absent.
 Moreover, much of the hymn's language is unmistakably Taylor's in a proportion that categorically excludes attribution to any single author.
 Continued ambiguity over a did-he-or-didn't-he mystery is the oxygen-rich atmosphere that keeps these fictions alive.

 The tune / In spite of, or perhaps because of, these machinations, the hymn's theology acquired a keen evangelical edge, needing only a tune sufficient to make its message compelling.
 Several tunes were tried along the way, but the one that landed was composed by Adoniram Judson Gordon, pastor of Clarendon Street Baptist Church in Boston and founder of the college now named, like the tune, after him.
 GORDON first appeared in The Vestry Hymn and Tune Book (Boston, 1872), a volume he edited with the same versification found in The London Hymn Book, published eight years earlier.

-The above has been reviewed by Carl P. Daw, Jr., Curator of Hymnological Collections, Boston University School of Theology Library
+The above has been reviewed by Carl P. Daw, Jr., Curator of Hymnological Collections, Boston University School of Theology Library.
+Special acknowledgment to Chris Fenner, Digitial Archivist at The Southern Baptist Theological Seminary and Managing Editor of the Hymnology Archive for important corrections...the details matter.

 Further observations click below to open